mjfarooq/mjfarooq.github.io/content/authors/admin/_index.md

     url: https://www.umdearborn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include cyber-physical systems, Internet of things (IoT) and resilient networks.
+bio: My research interests include wireless communications, NextG networks, cybersecurity, cyber-physical systems, Internet of Things (IoT), and resilient networked systems.

 # Interests to show in About widget
 interests:
+  - Wireless Communications
+  - Cybersecurity
+  - Internet of Things (IoT)
+  - Resilient Networks
   - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval

 # Education to show in About widget
 education: